g00dnatur3/http-rest-client/README.md

 Next Steps
 ------------------------------

-I will be updating the code soon to add a RequestDecorator to the builder, this will allow for the "decoration" of the request before it is sent... a good example of this would be to set the Authorization header.

-RequestDecorator myDecorator = ... //probably sets required headers (Authorization) etc.

-RestClient.builder().httpClient(myClient).requestDecorator(myDecorator).build();

-I will also add more examples and tests...
+I will add this project to bintray and add more examples and tests.

 Cheers!